TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

 =====

-Objects of type IMAGE return an image tag with the image file defined in the property "file" and processed according to the properties set.
+Objects of type IMAGE return an image tag with the image file defined in the property "file" and is processed using the properties that are set on the object.

-The array :php:`$GLOBALS['TSFE']->lastImageInfo` is set with the info-array of the returning image (if any) and contains width, height and so on:
+The array :php:`$GLOBALS['TSFE']->lastImageInfo` is set with the info-array of the returning image (if any) and contains width, height and other properties:

 =============================  =============================================
 Name of the getText property   Content